 - 1. Plan the search strategy to identify the current best evidence relevant to the question.
 The plan for identification and inclusion of articles and reports should be systematic and reproducible, not haphazard.
 Write out the search strategy and document adjustments to the strategy if they occur.
 Allow for several iterations of searches. - List inclusion and exclusion criteria.
-The workgroup will define the inclusion and exclusion criteria.
+The workgroup expert panel will define the inclusion and exclusion criteria.
 These criteria will be used in defining the search strategy and for filtering the identified research reports.
 The Academy uses only peer-reviewed research; that is, articles accepted for evidence analysis must be peer-reviewed and published in a juried publication.
 Additionally, the Academy does not include animal studies in its evidence analysis. - Identify search words.
-During the process of considering outcomes, interventions, nutrition diagnoses, and assessments, the work group may have identified a number of specific terms or factors that were important, but were not included in the actual question.
+During the process of considering outcomes, interventions, nutrition diagnoses, and assessments, the expert workgroup panel may have identified a number of specific terms or factors that were important but were not included in the actual question.
 These terms can be used as additional search terms to help identify relevant pieces of research.
 Both text word search and keyword search using MeSH definitions may be used. - Identify databases to search.
 PubMed, Medline, CINAHL, EMBASE, Cochrane, Agricola, DARE, TRIP, AHRQ and ERIC are some common databases for clinical nutritional research.
 Note that search terms can vary depending on the index method used for each database. - 2.
 Conduct the search.
-Depending on the number and type of sources found in the initial search, adjustments might have to be made to the search strategy and to inclusion/exclusion criteria, and additional searches run.
+Depending on the number and type of sources found in the scoping review, adjustments might have to be made to the search strategy and to inclusion/exclusion criteria, and additional searches run.
 Changes to the search plan should be recorded for future reference.
 Document the number of sources identified in each search.

 - 3. Review titles and abstracts.
-At this point, a filtering procedure is used to determine whether a research article matches the inclusion criteria and is relevant to the workgroup's questions.
-Typically, the lead analyst with a member of the expert workgroup, first reviews the citations and abstracts to filter out reports that are not applicable to the question.
+At this point, a filtering procedure is used to determine whether a research article matches the inclusion criteria and is relevant to the expert workgroups panel's questions.
+Typically, the lead analyst with a member of the expert workgroup, panel first reviews the citations and abstracts to filter out reports that are not applicable to the question.
 If a determination cannot be made based on the citation and abstract, then the full text of the article is obtained for review. - 4.
 Gather all remaining articles and reports.
 Obtain paper or electronic copies of all research articles that remain on the list following the citation and abstract review.
 If there are less than six citations, it could mean that the search was too specific to identify relevant research or that research has not been done on this topic.
 A broadened search should be tried.
 When there is a long list of citations, ascertain whether it includes articles that are tangential to the question or address the question in only a general way.
-In this case a more focused search strategy may be necessary.
+In this case a more focused search strategy may be necessary. - 5.
+The Academy utilizes the services of a medical librarian with systematic review experience to conduct the search.
+In addition, the librarian will provide the supporting information including totals and databases searched required to document the search.